Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-Step 1—Cut Contact Paper to Size and Adhere to Mat
+Step 1: Cut Contact Paper to Size and Adhere to Mat

-- So, once you have your contact paper cut to the mat size and assuming your contact paper is already the color or print that you want, it's time to spray the mat with some temporary spray adhesive and following the spray adhesive directions adhere the contact paper to the mat making sure to get all edges.
+- So, once you have your contact paper cut to the mat size and assuming your contact paper is already the color or print that you want, it's time to spray the mat with some temporary spray adhesive, and following the spray adhesive directions adhere the contact paper to the mat making sure to get all edges.
 Make sure it is completely stuck to the mat.

 - Tip: I used an old mat for this.
 I don't throw out my mats because I've found that I can use temporary adhesive spray on them and use them over and over.
-I've been doing this quite some time and have never had any problem and my machine still works great.
+I've been doing this for quite some time and have never had any problem and my machine still works great.
 You may want to start saving old mats for this and save the new clean ones for other projects

 - If your contact paper isn't the color that you would like it to be it's a good idea to paint it before cutting…I painted mine with dark brown glossy spray paint (it was an old roll that was white and had yellowed) then after it dried adhered it to the mat.
-As I've mentioned in previous hubs I like using spray paint..it just covers really well and it dries quickly.
+As I've mentioned in previous articles, I like using spray paint...it just covers really well and it dries quickly.

-Step 2—Choose Your Font and Cut
+Step 2: Choose Your Font and Cut

-- Okay, so we have our contact paper cut to size, painted if you prefer and then adhered to the mat.
+- Okay, so we have our contact paper cut to size, painted if you prefer, and then adhered to the mat.
 It's time to choose what you want to cut.
 I used "Sure Cuts a Lot" software to do mine.
-This is awesome software that allows you to use any font, dingbat or svg image saved to your PC.
+This is awesome software that allows you to use any font, dingbat, or .svg image saved to your PC.
 You may want to use one of the Cricut Cartridges… basically anything you can cut on that mat, you can make as décor for your wall.
 The possibilities are truly endless!